 Limit Makeup Use

 A beat face is no way necessary while on vacation.
-Even when setting with a spray or powder, your makeup will run.
+Even using a setting a spray or powder, your makeup will still run.
 Instead, use a tinted moisturizer with SPF for cool nights and bring along chapstick or lipgloss to keep your lips moisturized.

 Pack Skincare Essentials

 Always bring the proper essentials to take care of your skin for the day and night in a toiletry bag.
 I’ve written about my love for the Curél Hydra Therapy Wet Skin Moisturizer and there’s no exception of packing it for long and short trips.
 When I see myself running low, I head over to the Health and Beauty section at my local Walmart for a new bottle.
 If you’re team carry on, you can add the Curél Hydra Therapy in a TSA approved container to avoid paying for checked luggage on domestic flights.

 The Curél Hydra Therapy penetrates the surface of the skin bringing moisture to the source of dryness.
 Similarly to hair cuticles, our skin pores are open when wet allowing it to absorb moisture better.
 I use it daily and my skin feels hydrated all day long.
 To use, just apply right after showering and use a towel to pat dry.